tmarois/polygon-php-sdk/README.md

 Run `composer require tmarois/polygon-php-sdk:^1.0`

-If you do not want to use composer, download the files, and include it within your application, it does not have any dependencies, you will just need to keep it updated with any future releases.

 ## Getting Started

-First you need to instantiate the polygon object.
+First you need to instantiate the `Polygon` object.

 ```php
 use Polygon\Polygon;